PlaintextGroup/oss-virtual-incubator/README.md

 If you'd like to submit a proposal yourself, you have two options:
 1. Fork this repo and make a copy of [PROPOSAL-TEMPLATE.md](PROPOSAL-TEMPLATE.md).
 Write up your proposal in the `proposals` directory, then [make a pull request](https://github.com/PlaintextGroup/oss-virtual-incubator/pulls) to this repository.
 2. If you'd rather just use a form, [fill out this form][form].
-Unless you tell us otherwise, we will copy over your proposal to this GitHub repository.
+If you'd like to keep the submission private, please mention so in the form; otherwise we will copy over your proposal to this GitHub repository.

 Other ways to get involved:
 1. **Sign up** [on this form][email_form] if you're interested in receiving updates and more information on how to apply for the Incubator or